dryfish09/CppBestPractise/README.md

 # C++ Best practise
 ### What is it?
 This repository is a simple, hand-written C++ docs.
-I collected stuff that called **"best practise"** on internet.
 ### Can you trust this?
 All codes in here are **safe, verified by C++ senior**.
 You can trust it, but **it CAN'T replace official docs**.
 ### Contributing: